Course Content All Lessons

 Definition

-A sound made by letting air flow freely (a, e, i, o, u sounds)
+A speech sound made with air flowing freely (a, e, i, o, u)

 Tap to flip back